STEMgraph/3193c311-8662-4aed-a77a-d595bbf1c1e4/README.md

 ## 3) Questions

+- Why does `ed` work the way it works, getting one line command and printing only dedicated lines?
 - What does the `.` mean in `ed`?
 - What happens if you forget the period after insert or append mode?
 - How do you delete a specific line?